(Fixed) Clonezilla Failed to Clone Bad Sectors or Disk Size

 Cloning larger drive to smaller drive with Clonezilla is always problematic, you may receive Clonezilla failed to clone error, like "Clonezilla failed to create a partition table on this disk is this disk too small".
 It's suggested to use "-icds" parameter in the export mode to skip checking disk size of destination disk, but it may not work every time.

-To avoid such problem and wasting time solving this error, you can use Clonezilla alternative - AOMEI Backupper Standard.
+To avoid such problem and wasting time solving this error, you can use Clonezilla alternative - AOMEI Backupper Professional.
 It is capable of ignoring bad sectors and cloning only the used sectors to destination disk in simple steps, no extra effort required.
 Also, it applies to clone all kinds of HDDs and SSDs, even dynamic disk, such as, clone Windows 10 to new hard drive, transfer system image to new hard drive, clone NVMe SSD, etc.